Teaching Wikipedia without Apologies (2012 revision)

 Part III: write a short paper (2-3 pages) comparing the Wikipedia articles to those from the specialty encyclopedias, in answer to the question: “What qualities make a tertiary source good and useful for historical research?”
 Use specific examples from the articles you have selected.
 The focus of the paper should be about what works and does not work in all six articles; the paper should not try to answer a question about whether Wikipedia articles are better or worse than those that appear in specialty encyclopedias.
 In writing this paper, you should think about such issues as the interpretive power of the article; the accessibility of the prose; the level of factual detail; the visual layout of the information; and any other issues that strike you as relevant.
 Turn in copies of the print articles (with citations noted on the copy) with your paper.

-Permalink for this paragraph 0 In class, we discuss the merits of the various tertiary sources at their disposal.
+¶ 14 Leave a comment on paragraph 14 0 In class, we discuss the merits of the various tertiary sources at their disposal.
 My students tend to notice things like the convenience of the Internet over the library, how long entries are, how much detail they offer, whether they answer the particular questions that they had in mind, and whether they are comprehensive in scope.

-Permalink for this paragraph 0 “Whoa!” someone might reply here.
+¶ 16 Leave a comment on paragraph 16 0 “Whoa!” someone might reply here.
 Encyclopedias are not supposed to have arguments.
 They are supposed to convey factual information without bias.
 Wikipedia enshrines this claim with its philosophy that all articles must be written from a Neutral Point of View (NPOV).11 When we seek out an encyclopedia article on a topic, we are (theoretically) looking for a basic introduction to the topic, an introduction that is balanced.
 We are not looking for the cutting edge of a scholarly debate.
 If we wanted argument, we would go to the monographic literature on the topic.
 Among the virtues of Wikipedia (and other tertiary sources) is the ease of locating just that quick hit of information that we need to write a lecture.

-Permalink for this paragraph 0 I would suggest, however, that even in a brief encyclopedia entry, argument — whether coherent or not — is unavoidable.
+¶ 17 Leave a comment on paragraph 17 0 I would suggest, however, that even in a brief encyclopedia entry, argument — whether coherent or not — is unavoidable.
 Environmental historian William Cronon explains the impossibility of NPOV in his article, “A Place for Stories.”
 Cronon conducts a thought experiment: describe the history of the Great Plains.
 Cronon argues that the only “pure chronicle would have included every event that ever occurred on the Great Plains, no matter how large or small, so that a colorful sunset in September 1623 or a morning milking of cows on a farm near Leavenworth in 1897 would occupy just as prominent a place as the destruction of the bison herds or the 1930s dust storms.”
 Choosing which details to include and exclude is implicitly an act of argument, prioritizing one facet of an experience over another.12 In this volume, Shawn Graham’s “Wikiblitz” essay suggests that NPOV is itself a point of view that enables certain kinds of rhetoric but not others.

-Permalink for this paragraph 0 Editors of scholarly encyclopedias recognize that their authors are making arguments.
+¶ 18 Leave a comment on paragraph 18 0 Editors of scholarly encyclopedias recognize that their authors are making arguments.
 I learned this multiple times as my own encyclopedic career unfolded.
 My first professional publication was an encyclopedia entry about Canada’s Montagnais-Naskapi people.13 Indians are far afield for me intellectually, so when I got to the point in my reading where I understood the essence of the anthropological debate about the Montagnais-Naskapi I concluded that I had done enough research and should start writing.
 Although I did not know enough to intervene in the debate about whether the Montagnais-Naskapi were pre-capitalist or extra-capitalist, my narrative structures an argument into the article by threading throughout it observations about how the European colonial encounter changed the name by which these small bands of nomadic people were known, culminating in the rise of their preference for “Innu” at the turn of the 21st century.

-Permalink for this paragraph 0 Herein lies the challenge of Wikipedia for teaching and writing history for the digital natives that make up our 21st century student body.
+¶ 23 Leave a comment on paragraph 23 0 Herein lies the challenge of Wikipedia for teaching and writing history for the digital natives that make up our 21st century student body.
 Our students now enter the classroom with a widely-used model of unauthored writing as a standard resource.
 For their first (and often last) pass at obtaining information, they turn to an asynchronous, nonprofessional community that does not incorporate argument as a central goal.
 As historians, however, we continue to value sustained argument.
 The challenge that Wikipedia presents to 21st century history pedagogy is persuading students of the value of embedding argument in historical writing.
 We must not only teach our students how to make a coherent argument; we must also persuade them of the value of the underlying assumptions about the character of our inquiry.

-Permalink for this paragraph 0 About the author: Amanda Seligman teaches history and directs the Urban Studies Programs at the University of Wisconsin-Milwaukee.
+¶ 24 Leave a comment on paragraph 24 0 About the author: Amanda Seligman teaches history and directs the Urban Studies Programs at the University of Wisconsin-Milwaukee.
 Her books include Block by Block: Neighborhoods and Public Policy on Chicago’s West Side (Chicago: University of Chicago Press, 2005) and Is Graduate School Really for You?
 The Whos, Whats, Hows, and Whys of Pursuing a Master’s or PhD (Baltimore: The Johns Hopkins University Press, 2012).

 - The Colbert Report, “The Word-Wikiality,” July 31, 2006, http://www.colbertnation.com/the-colbert-report-videos/72347/july-31-2006/the-word—wikiality. ↩